epics-extensions/EPNix/doc/src/guides/testing/integration-tests.md

       ExecStart = "${build}/iocBoot/iocexample/st.cmd";
       WorkingDirectory = "${build}/iocBoot/iocexample";

-      # If your are using epics-systemd
+      # If you are using epics-systemd
       #Type = "notify";

       # Makes the EPICS command-line not quit for 100 seconds, if it does not